-This list of Veteran’s Day books are great for celebrating both Veterans Day and Memorial Day!
-They teach elementary students the importance of these holidays and help them develop a beginning understanding of the sacrifices that men and women in uniform have made to keep our country safe.
+This list of Veteran’s Day books are great for celebrating both Veteran’s Day and Memorial Day!
+They teach elementary students the importance of these holidays and help them develop a beginning understanding of the sacrifices that those in uniform have made to keep our country safe.
 These patriotic books are great teaching tools for doing that!

 Your students will enjoy listening to these read alouds and participating in thoughtful conversations about how we can show appreciation and respect to those that serve our country.
 Learn more about some of my favorite Veterans Day books below!

 This post highlights the following Veterans Day books that are great fall read alouds: